Efficient description of experimental effects in amplitude analyses: Illustrative simulated samples

 The sample of $\Ds\to\Kp\pim\pip$ decays is simulated using a simplified Monte-Carlo technique, where only kinematic properties of the initial and final state particles are considered.
 The production of $\Ds$ mesons and reconstruction of decay products is inspired by the conditions of \lhcb experiment~\cite{Alves:2008zz}, however the numerical values of the parameters used in the simulation are largely arbitrary and differ from those at \lhcb.

-For the initial $\Ds$ mesons, the transverse momentum $p_T$ (the component of momentum perpendicular to the $\hat{z}$--axis, which in the case of a proton-proton collider corresponds to the direction of the beams) is generated according to an exponential distribution with a mean of $1.5$\gev.\footnote{Natural units with $c=\hbar=1$ are used in this paper} The angle $\theta$, which is the angle between the direction of $\Ds$ momentum and the $\hat{z}$--axis, is generated such that the pseudorapidity, $\eta = -\ln\tan(\theta/2)$, is distributed uniformly.
+For the initial $\Ds$ mesons, the transverse momentum $p_T$ (the component of momentum perpendicular to the $\hat{z}$--axis, which in the case of a proton-proton collider corresponds to the direction of the beams) is generated according to an exponential distribution with a mean of $1$\gev.\footnote{Natural units with $c=\hbar=1$ are used in this paper} The angle $\theta_{T}$, which is the angle between the direction of $\Ds$ momentum and the $\hat{z}$--axis, is generated such that the pseudorapidity, $\eta = -\ln\tan(\theta_{T}/2)$, is distributed uniformly in the range from 2 to 5 (which roughly corresponds to the fiducial volume of LHCb).
 Assuming that the $\Ds$ decay is spherically symmetric, the momenta of the final state products are generated such that they are uniform in the square Dalitz-plot variables $m'$ and $\theta'$.
 These momenta in the \Ds rest frame are then boosted to the laboratory frame.

 To simulate the selection of \Ds candidates in the experiment, only the candidates that satisfy certain kinematic criteria are retained: the total momentum $p$ and the transverse momentum $\pt$ of each track are required to exceed $3.0$ and $0.4$\gev, respectively; the \pt of at least one of the final state tracks is required to be greater than $1.0$\gev; the $\pt$ of the \Ds candidate is required to be greater than $2.0$\gev; and the sum of transverse momenta of the three tracks is required to exceed $3.0$\gev.